What is Architecture?

 - 3D technology: to create realistic models of an architectural project or to create 3D pieces for the building or structure built.

-- BMI: to bring your idea to life and showcase your designs to clients.
+- BIM: to bring your idea to life and showcase your designs to clients.

 - Architectural technology: a component of architecture and building engineering, which is the application of technology to the design of buildings.